Lokgic/diss-repo/src/abduction-chapter.md

 # Abduction
 <!-- bring in peirce here?
 Peirce's idea: urgency-->
+[in progress
+]

-I believe that Keynes' puzzle about the weight of evidence and its relation to utility is best analyzed in terms of C. S. Peirce's distinction between abductive, deductive, and inductive reasoning.
-In particular, whether or not we ought to increase the weight of evidence for a particular belief is an *abductive* question, not an inductive one.
+I think that the tension between the weight of evidence and utility is best analyzed in terms of Peirce's distinction between abductive, deductive, and inductive reasoning.
+Considerations related to the weight of evidence is relevant during the *abductive* stage of the inquiry.

 Peirce has a tripartite classification of scientific reasoning: abduction is "the first starting of a hypothesis and the entertaining of it."[@CP, 6.525] Once the hypothesis is chosen, deductive reasoning is used to tease out the implications of the main hypothesis, a process that often breaks it down into smaller testable ones.
 Induction, exemplified by statistical and probabilistic reasoning, is then carried out to verify the main or an implied hypothesis.